-In 2022 up to four prizes will be awarded in the following categories: Humanities, Jewish Studies and Social Sciences.
-Files will be reviewed by a specially appointed committee, chaired by Professor David Shulman.
-Please read the requirements carefully, as the eligibility criteria have been revised since the last time the prize was awarded.
+In 2024 up to seven prizes will be awarded in the following categories: Chemical Sciences, Computer Sciences, Engineering, Environmental Sciences, Life Sciences, Mathematics and Physical Sciences.
+Files will be reviewed by a specially appointed committee, chaired by Professor Joseph Klafter.
+Please read the requirements carefully, as the eligibility criteria have been revised.

 To be eligible, candidates must be full-time faculty at Israeli institutions of higher education.
 Emeritus faculty are not eligible to receive the Prize.

 Candidates will be considered only if a complete set of supporting material in English has been received by the deadline.

 - A summary (up to 1200 words) which describes the main scientific achievement, breakthrough or discovery for which the candidate is being nominated, and its importance and impact on the discipline and beyond

 - The candidate’s CV

 - A list of key publications relating to this achievement

 Nominations must reach Yad Hanadiv by midnight, 17 May 2023, Israel time.